boazsegev/plezi/README.md

   Plezi's default server, Iodine, provides a poor-man's file server that is easy to set up.

+* No development mode.
+If you want to restart the application automatically whenever you update the code, there are probably plenty of gems that will take care of that.

 Do notice, Websockets require Iodine (the server), since (currently) it's the only Ruby server known to support native Websockets using a Websocket Callback Object.